bpascazio/pace-android/syllabus.md

 * Android Studio
 * Includes up to L and M
+* Material Design
+* Gradle

 An Introduction to the Android OS and exploring the Android SDK and Tools
 ---
 * Android and its history, the Open Handset Alliance and the Android Open Source Project
-* Overview of Android OS architecture and internals, the Dalvik VM
+* Overview of Android OS architecture and internals, the Dalvik VM and its Evolution
 * Overview of required Java concepts and libraries and key concepts of mobile device development
 * Overview of the Android platform components (the key classes and UI components)
-* The Android SDK Installation, and Android Tools overview
+* Android Studio overview
-* Developing your first application in Eclipse
+* Gradle
+* Android Design Patterns

 Layouts, the Activity life cycle, Intents and Intent Filters
 ---